Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

 \subsubsection{Diversity}

-Most datasets consist of images gathered from the real-world settings without controlled environments such as the World's busiest ports like Shanghai \cite{zhao2024practical}, Singapore \cite{lui1990neural}, Hong Kong \cite{lee1999automatic}, Kaohsiung \cite{tai2011method}, and Hamburg \cite{gulsoylu2025trudi}, as well as smaller inland ports like Dresden and Riesa \cite{teegen2024drone}.
+Most datasets consist of images gathered from ports, reflecting their operational settings.
+Images in these datasets were taken from the world's busiest ports like Shanghai \cite{zhao2024practical}, Singapore \cite{lui1990neural}, Hong Kong \cite{lee1999automatic}, Kaohsiung \cite{tai2011method}, and Hamburg \cite{gulsoylu2025trudi}, as well as other ports in Malaysia \cite{lau2024modelling}, Sweden \cite{diaz2024wagon}, Vietnam \cite{ngo2023vision, nguyen2023digital, hoa2023build, nguyen2020automatic}, Thailand \cite{roeksukrungrueang2018implementation}, South Korea \cite{choi2023design, yoon2016automatic, sharma2013novel, koo2012novel, kim2006intelligent}, Japan \cite{kumano2004development}, and Italy \cite{goccia2003recognition}.
+While rare, there are datasets with images collected in smaller inland ports like Dresden and Riesa \cite{teegen2024drone, gulsoylu2025trudi}.
 Besides the terminal-specific data collection, web scraping were also used \cite{yang2023lightweight, verma2016automatic}.
 In addition, controlled environments such as the Shanghai Maritime University test facility \cite{zhu2015new} were used for data collection.
+However, datasets consisting of images from multiple locations are rare.
+For \ac{dl} methods, capturing the nuances of \acp{ilu} across different countries and their respective ports is important.